fodare/bravectl/README.md

   export braveAPIKey=Enter-API-Key

   # (Optional) Run directly using alias from project dir.
-  dotnet run -- -f web -q "Where is the ISS"
+  dotnet run -- search -f web -q "Where is the ISS"
-  # dotnet run -- --filter web --query "Where is the ISS"
+  # dotnet run -- search --filter web --query "Where is the ISS"

   # Package tool locally.
 To overide tool name / command, see ToolCommandName in ...csproj file.
   # From project parent directory, run